Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Linear RTMPC

-We observe that training a policy by collecting demonstrations in a controlled source domain $\mathcal{S}$, with the objective of deploying it in the target domain $\mathcal{T}$, may introduce a sample selection bias \cite{kouw2018introduction}, i.e., demonstrations are collected only around the nominal state distribution, and not around the distribution induced by perturbations encountered in the \textit{sim2real} and \textit{lab2real} transfer.
-Such selection bias is a known cause of distribution shifts \cite{kouw2018introduction}, and it is usually mitigated by re-weighting collected samples in a way that takes into account their likelihood of appearing in the target domain $\mathcal{T}$ (e.g., via importance-sampling).
-These approaches, however, do not apply in our case, since we do not have access to samples/demonstrations collected in $\mathcal{T}$.
+\b{ Training a policy by collecting demonstrations in a controlled source domain $\mathcal{S}$, with the objective of deploying it in a perturbed target domain $\mathcal{T}$ introduces a sample selection bias \cite{kouw2018introduction}, i.e., data is not collected around the distribution encountered in $\mathcal{T}$.
+Such bias is a known cause of distribution shifts \cite{kouw2018introduction}, and can be mitigated by re-weighting collected samples based on their likelihood of appearing in the target domain $\mathcal{T}$ via importance-sampling \cite{levine2013guided}.
+Importance-sampling, however, does not apply in our case, since we do not have access to samples/demonstrations collected in $\mathcal{T}$.

-In this work, we propose to mitigate the covariate shift introduced by the policy generation procedure not only by collecting demonstrations from the \ac{RTMPC} but by using additional information computed in the controller.
-Specifically, during the collection of a trajectory $\boldsymbol{\xi}$ in the source domain $\mathcal{S}$, we utilize instead the tube computed by the \ac{RTMPC} demonstrator to obtain knowledge of the states that the system may visit when subjected to perturbations.
-Given this information, we propose a tube-guided \ac{DA} strategy, called \acf{SA}, that samples states from the tube.
-The corresponding actions are provided at low computational cost by the ancillary controller of the \ac{RTMPC} expert.
-The collected state-actions pairs are then included in the dataset of demonstrations used to train a policy.
-The following paragraphs frame the tube sampling problem in the context of covariate shift reduction in \ac{IL}, and discuss tube-sampling strategies.
+In this work, distribution shifts are addressed by additionally utilizing the tube in \ac{RTMPC} to obtain knowledge of the states that the system may visit when subjected to perturbations in $\mathcal{T}$.
+Given this information, we propose a tube-guided \ac{DA} strategy, called \acf{SA}, that samples states from the tube and \textit{efficiently} computes corresponding actions via the ancillary controller in \ac{RTMPC}.}

 \textbf{Tube as a Model of State Distribution Under Uncertainties.} The key intuition of the proposed approach is the following.
-We observe that, although the density $p(\boldsymbol{\xi}|\pi_{\vbs{\theta}},\mathcal{T})$ is unknown, an approximation of its support $\mathfrak{R}$, given a demonstration $\boldsymbol{\xi}$ collected in the source domain $\mathcal{S}$, is known.
-Such support corresponds to the tube computed by the \ac{RTMPC} when collecting $\boldsymbol{\xi}$:
+We observe that, although the density \b{function of} $p(\boldsymbol{\xi}|\pi_{\vbs{\theta}},\mathcal{T})$ is unknown, an approximation of its support $\mathfrak{R}$, given a demonstration $\boldsymbol{\xi}$ collected in the source domain $\mathcal{S}$, is known and corresponds to the tube in \ac{RTMPC} when collecting $\boldsymbol{\xi}$: